-Have you ever considered what it would be like to tour Durban?
+Have you ever considered what it would be like to visit Durban?
 This city is a popular tourist destination, and when looking at the itinerary of Durban tours, it is clear why.

 No matter your age, cultural background, or interests, you will be delighted by all that Durban has to offer.
 Holidays provide tourists with time to relax, learn more about historic sites and see interesting things.

 Mild sub-tropical weather transforms Durban into a year-round holiday destination with ‘golden’ beaches lapped by the warm Indian Ocean and endless sunny days!

 If you want to experience the diversity of South Africa, consider a trip to Durban.
+We offer tours to the highest mountain range in southern Africa, sub-tropical coastline, and safaris, all within easy reach from Durban.
 There are various wildlife reserves we visit on our tours, including the iSimangaliso Wetlands Park.
 You will see various animals, such as the famous Big five (rhino, elephant, lion, leopard, buffalo).
 This is your chance to see the largest hippo population in South Africa.
 Various bird species reside in the iSimangaliso Wetlands Park and might be spotted during the cruise.

 A Hluhluwe Imfolozi safari is another one of the best tours in Durban.
 Here the Big 5 and can be seen in their natural habitat.
 Hluhluwe Imfolozi Park is the oldest game reserve on the continent – Africa.
 The park covers 960 km² of land.

 There are many interesting places to visit in and around Durban.
 Southern Circle Tour & Safaris offers affordable Battlefield Tours and cultural tours in the Valley of a Thousand Hills.
 Our safari guides will make the most of your Durban sightseeing trip.
 If you are looking for holiday packages in Durban, you have come to the best tour operator in South Africa.

 The Ultimate Guide to Durban